tvooo/tp2/7-experiments.md

 ## Experiment 3 --- Interaction Analysis

-\todo

 > *"'Video records maintain the animation, dynamics of lived experience.' --- Video records freeze activity, while affording a (mis)illusion of experience."* --- @suchman

-This quote of Lucy Suchman is part of a critique she gave her colleagues on a \todo[paper/book] they were writing.
+This quote by Lucy Suchman is part of a critique she gave \todo [her colleagues on a paper/book they were writing].
 It contrasts a original statement from the book with one of her own, in order to raise awareness of the imperfections of video recording as a method.
 She further states that "practice is lived experience, only partially representable".

 Following in Suchman's footsteps, this experiment aims to explore a way of enquiry that is not just representational, but also reflective.
-The participant reflects on her own acting and interacting during a bicycle ride with the help of the design researcher --- both during the ride, and after the ride with the help of videography.
+The participant reflects on her own acting and interacting during a bicycle ride with the help of the design researcher --- both during the ride using an audio link and after the ride with the help of videography.

 The experiment took place in two iterations \todo[which are described separately, reflected upon individually and whose results are compared to each other.]

 > *The goal is to develop our
 representational practices in ways that maintain the